jupyterhub/jupyterhub/docs/source/security-basics.rst

    other services to authenticate to the Proxy)

 The Hub hashes all secrets (e.g., auth tokens) before storing them in its database.
-A loss of control over read-access to the database should have no security impact on your deployment.
+A loss of control over read-access to the database should have minimal impact on your deployment; if your database has been compromised, it is still a good idea to revoke existing tokens.

 .. _ssl-encryption: